vt0022/newspaper-fe/README.md

-# NewspaperFe
+# Newspaper FE

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

+# Deployment

+Production application was deployed to GitHub pages at https://vt0022.github.io/newspaper-fe/newspaper/home

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration=development` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Production server

+Run `ng serve --configuration=production` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Development build

+Run `ng build --configuration=development` to build the project.
+The build artifacts will be stored in the `dist/` directory.

-## Build
+## Production build

-Run `ng build` to build the project.
+Run `ng build --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests